Ahmad Marvi

-Ahmad Marvi (Persian: احمد مروی) (born: 1958, Mashhad) is an Iranian Twelver Shia cleric, former general and former police officer who was appointed the custodian of Astan Quds Razavi (Persian: آستان قدس رضوی) by the supreme leader of Iran, Ali Khamenei.
+Ahmad Marvi (احمد مروی; born 1958, Mashhad) is an Iranian Twelver Shia cleric, former general and former police officer who was appointed the custodian of the Astan Quds Razavi by the former Supreme Leader of Iran, Ali Khamenei.

 Before that, he was in charge of a department at the Office of the Supreme Leader of Iran responsible for contacts and communications with religious seminaries; and likewise the chief of "Estehlal Headquarters" of the "supreme leader office".